deatrich/linux-home-server/appendix.md

      * Be sure to include your home server

 Your router's private network address is used when declaring your home domain;
-the private netowrk is typically something like 192.168.1.0 or 10.0.0.0.
+the private network is typically something like 192.168.1.0 or 10.0.0.0.
 I did a quick analysis of a list of
 [the IP addresses of common routers][routers].
 The network address of the router is usually obtained by dropping the last octet from its IP address.